mongodb/docs/source/reference/commands.rst

      running but unlike :dbcommand:`repairDatabase` it does *not* free space equal to the total size of the collection.

-   - the ``compact`` command will not return until the operation is complete.
+   - the ``compact`` command blocks until the operation is complete.

    - ``compact`` removes any :term:`padding factor` in the collection, which may impact performance if documents grow regularly.

-   - ``compact`` commands do not replicate and can be run on slaves and replica set members.
+   - ``compact`` commands do not replicate.
+They must be run on slaves and replica set members independently.

    - :term:`Capped collections <capped collection>` cannot be compacted.